Skip to main content

 86.0%14.0%

-Gender pay differences are not prevalent across the whole workforce but are contained within specific groups.
-Indeed, the significant majority of our workforce are Family Court Advisers who receive the same rate of pay regardless of gender.
-Our pay quartile data demonstrate that male staff are proportionately more likely to occupy upper quartile paid roles and also slightly more likely to occupy roles in the lower pay quartile.
-Female staff are more likely to work in roles within the middle two quartiles.
-The level of female representation in more highly paid upper quartile roles has steadily increased over the last 5 years.
-Three out of four Executive Directors in Cafcass are female.
+The significant majority of our workforce are Family Court Advisers who receive the same rate of pay regardless of gender.
+Our pay quartile data demonstrate that male employees are proportionately more likely to occupy roles in the upper and lower quartiles.
+Female employees are more likely to work in roles within the middle two quartiles.
+Although female employees are slightly underrepresented in the upper quartile three out of four Executive Directors in Cafcass are female.

 We provide training for managers in recruitment and selection to ensure decisions on appointments at all levels in the organisation are fair, transparent and free of any form of bias, including in relation to gender.
-Managers are also required to attend training which enables them to effectively support the performance and learning of all staff so that there is equal opportunity for career progression.
+Managers are also required to attend training which enables them to effectively support the performance and learning of all employees so that there is equal opportunity for career progression.
 Cafcass has a well-established talent pathway called Emerging Talent.
-Female participation in the programme is broadly in line with the gender distribution in the workforce and female participants have been shown to be more likely to achieve promotion evidencing that gender is not a barrier to progression within Cafcass.
+Female participation in the programme is broadly in line with the gender distribution in the workforce and over a number of years, female participants have been shown to be more likely to achieve promotion evidencing that gender is not a barrier to progression within Cafcass.